 These no bake banana energy bars make a fantastic tasty snack that will help boost your energy levels and keep you fuller for longer.
-Stuffed full of healthy fruits, seeds and nuts, they’re refined sugar free and only 259 calories each making them a perfect healthy pick me up!
+Stuffed full of healthy fruits, seeds and nuts, they’re refined sugar free and only 259 calories each.

 Easy to make and an ideal way to use up leftover or over-ripe bananas, you’ll love these simple no bake banana energy bars!